The Complete Acne Guide: Causes, Types & How to Treat It Properly

 Evening

-- High Frequency (daily) (link: High Frequency Acne Device)
+- High Frequency (daily) (High Frequency Acne Device)

-- TCA Multi-Acid Face Peel (3–5x per week) (link: TCA Multi Acid Face Peel)
+- TCA Multi-Acid Face Peel (3–5x per week) (TCA Multi-Acid Face Peel)

-- Retinol or prescription retin-A (if tolerated) (link: Advanced Retinol Serum)
+- Retinol or prescription retin-A (if tolerated) (Advanced Retinol Serum)

 High frequency reduces bacteria and inflammation.
 Peels treat congestion at the source.
 Retinoids support renewal.
 Moisturizer seals and protects the barrier.